MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-with-cba.md

 If you want to limit the registered application to specific SharePoint sites, add the following API permissions.

-- SharePoint 'Sites.Selected' for REST and CSOM (SharePoint Client-Side Object Model) calls.
+- 'Sites.Selected' under SharePoint API for REST and CSOM (SharePoint Client-Side Object Model) calls.

-- MS Graph 'Sites.Selected' for MS Graph sites-related API.
+- 'Sites.Selected' under Microsoft Graph API for MS Graph sites-related API.

-- MS Graph 'Sites.Read.All' for searching sites and looking up the root site.
+- 'Sites.Read.All' under Microsoft Graph APIfor searching sites and looking up the root site.

-- MS Graph 'User.Read.All' and Group.Read.All for resolving the user mapping.
+- 'User.Read.All' and Group.Read.All under Microsoft Graph APIfor resolving the user mapping.

-- MS Graph 'Organization.Read.All' for sending telemetry to the right Geo location.
+- 'Organization.Read.All' under Microsoft Graph API for sending telemetry to the right Geo location.

-Granting SharePoint 'AllSites.FullControl' permission to the application enables the application to move content into all sites of your tenant.
+Granting SharePoint 'AllSites.FullControl' permission under SharePoint and Microsoft Graph API to the application enables the application to move content into all sites of your tenant.

 __3. Upload certificate__